iam-benjamen/freeCodeCamp-Projects/README.md

 # freeCodeCamp-Projects

+Hi there,
-This repo is a collection of my personal projects from Responsive Web Design course @ `www.freecodecamp.org`
+This repo is a collection of my projects from freeCodeCamp @ `www.freecodecamp.org`

+You can reach out to me at `areotimileyin1@gmail.com`.